 On the sending side, switches would control the flow of current to telegraph wires.
-The receiving device would use electromagnetic charge to form the representation of the sent information.
+The receiving device would use an electromagnetic charge to form the representation of the sent information.

 One of the first practical applications of electrical engineering, it existed in various forms.
 In its two most popular forms, it existed as a needle telegraph and as a telegraph sounder.

-All of these technologies remained – to some extent – in commercial use, until the electrical telephone came along.
+All of these technologies remained – to some extent – in commercial use until the electrical telephone came along.

 Who Invented the Telephone?

-People often begin the history of telephone with Alexander Graham Bell.
+People often begin the history of the telephone with Alexander Graham Bell.
 It’s not a bad place to start.
 But, what would you say if I told you that it was not Alexander Graham Bell who created the first telephone?